prototypefund/reproducible-website/_docs/jvm.md

 Being able to rebuild artifacts published in these repositories will require some information: where to get the sources from, which environment to setup to rebuild the artifacts.

-This is the puropse of JVM Buildinfo files that are expected to be published alongside artifacts as `${artifactId}-${version}.buildinfo`, in
-[Java properties format](https://en.wikipedia.org/wiki/.properties):
+This is the purpose of JVM Buildinfo files, that are expected to be published alongside artifacts as separate `${artifactId}-${version}.buildinfo` file, with content in [Java properties format](https://en.wikipedia.org/wiki/.properties):